 'It is still mañana', [on Robert Frost]

 My first book — The Art of Eloquence: Byron, Dickens, Tennyson, Joyce (OUP, 2007) — considered relations between political oratory and literary craft.
-I've edited a collection of essays on William Empson — Some Versions of Empson (OUP, 2007) — and a few years back I wrote Comedy: A Very Short Introduction (OUP, 2012), which explored comedy both as a literary genre and as a range of non-literary impulses and events (pantomime, circus, stand-up acts, caricatures, and other funny business).
+I've edited or co-edited various collections of essays — including Some Versions of Empson (OUP, 2007) and Edward Lear and The Play of Poetry (OUP, 2016) — and a few years back I wrote Comedy: A Very Short Introduction, which explored comedy both as a literary genre and as a range of non-literary impulses and events (pantomime, circus, stand-up acts, caricatures, and other funny business).

-I'm currently finishing a book entitled Wordsworth's Fun.
-Forthcoming work includes an essay on 'Charles Lamb . . .
-Seriously' for Thinking Through Style, eds.
-Marcus Waithe and Michael Hurley (OUP, 2016) and two books: Knowing Edward Lear (for OUP) and On Wonder (for Harvard UP).
+I've just finished a book entitled Wordsworth's Fun, and am currently working on two books: Knowing Edward Lear (for OUP) and On Wonder (for Harvard UP).